Clubs and Sponsors

 Fellowship of Christian Athletes (FCA) is a student led club open to all.

 FFA is a national youth organization for students interested in agriculture and/or leadership.
 The mission statement of the FFA states that, FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.

-In order to be in FFA, a student must be enrolled in one agriculture class per year and pay their membership dues.
-Dues are 15.00 a year and will provide the student with local, regional, state and national membership.
+In order to be in FFA, a student must be enrolled in one agriculture class per year.
+Students are automatically apart of FFA by enrolling in an agricultural class.

 Interact Club is a service organization run through the Rotary Club of Mt.
 Juliet.
 We participate in service projects within our school and out in the community.
 Some examples include making birthday cards for children in the hospital, providing snacks during testing, helping decorate parade floats, helping during Taste of Mt.
 Juliet, and so much more!
 We meet twice a month to discuss upcoming volunteer opportunities.

-National Honor Society is a community service organization for Juniors and Seniors who have earned membership to this prestigious organization.
-Membership is based on a minimum GPA of a 3.5, extracurricular involvement, and leadership skills.
-Members must attend the monthly meeting and participate in the monthly community service project.
-Membership applications are distributed and available at Club Rush each August.
+National Honor Society is a community service organization for juniors and seniors who have earned membership to this prestigious organization.
+Membership is based on a minimum GPA of a 3.85, extracurricular involvement, and leadership skills.
+Members must attend the monthly meeting and complete 20 hours of community service each year.
+Membership applications are distributed and available each fall.